dheepakg/dheepakg.github.io/_posts/2020-04-01-final-frontier-AI.md

 If it responds, “Yea, I understand its too late for reservation.
 But I would appreciate if you get a table”, or something like that to convince the desk, then its time to run away from computers and hide under a rock.
 Because, understanding mockery/sarcasm could be the final frontier for AI.

-PS: This was originally published in [medium](https://medium.com/@dheepakg/final-frontier-for-ai-could-be-decoding-sarcasm-4e87994ab9c0).
+PS: This was originally published in [medium](https://medium.com/@dheepakg/final-frontier-for-ai-could-be-decoding-sarcasm-4e87994ab9c0), on June 3, 2018.